Last updated on September 17th, 2019 12:53 PM

 Power walking is the best exercise for slimming down your legs and still burns a surprising number of calories, so don’t feel disheartened if all you can do is walk.

-In case you want more details or have more questions about cardio, read my Q&A Cardio post.
+If you want more details or have more questions about cardio, read my Q&A Cardio Post.

 When you do cardio, your body will burn stored glycogen (carbohydrates) first, and then fat, followed by protein (muscle).

-If you do cardio before you eat, you will have less stored glycogen, and your body will, therefore, burn more fat and muscle.
+If you do cardio before you eat in the morning, you will have less stored glycogen, and your body will, therefore, burn more fat and muscle.

-But for this to work, you need to eat low carb (preferably you haven’t eaten any carbs for dinner the night before), and you need to do cardio for a fairly long period of time.
+But for this to work, you need to eat low carb (try not to eat carbs for dinner the night before so your glycogen levels are already low), and you need to do cardio for a fairly long period of time (over 60-90 minutes).

-Decreasing your calorie intake will help you lose weight and also muscle.
-Muscles are a metabolically active tissue, so they require calories.
+Decreasing your calorie intake will help you lose weight overall and also muscle.
+Muscles are a metabolically active tissue, so they require lots of calories to maintain.

-If you reduce your calories, your body will not be able to sustain your muscle size, and they will decrease.
-To work out how many calories you should be eating, read this blog post.
+If you reduce your calories, your body will not be able to sustain your muscle size, and they will atrophy (meaning they will decrease in size).

-If you also eat low carb, your body might also use fat and protein (muscle) for energy, rather than carbohydrates.
+If you eat high fat, moderate to low protein and low carb, while staying at a slight calorie deficit, your body will use fat and protein (muscle) for energy, rather than carbohydrates.

 Even if you’re doing light weight and high rep, you still won’t lose the muscle.
 You won’t necessarily build muscle, but you will maintain the muscle that you currently have.

-So avoid anything you’re doing that uses your legs, including the traditional squats, deadlifts, burpees, and leg weighted machines.
-And avoid “leg days”.
+Therefore, I recommend avoiding anything you’re doing that uses your legs heavily, including the traditional squats, deadlifts, burpees, and leg weighted machines.
+Just avoid “leg days” in general.

-As I mentioned, some women experience bulky legs when they do running, barre and yoga.
+As I mentioned, some women experience bulky legs when they do running, barre or even yoga.